AnalyticalHarry/AnalyticalHarry/README.md

 ## Asset Management
-Experienced in technical and fundamental analysis, portfolio construction, management, and risk analysis.
-Skilled in quantitative and trend analysis (linear regression), start-up valuation, and equity and fixed income analysis.
-Familiar with alternative investments, option pricing, and strategies.
-Involved in investment strategy development, financial modeling, forecasting, economic and market analysis, asset allocation, diversification, as well as ensuring regulatory compliance and reporting.
+Experience in technical and fundamental analysis, portfolio construction, and risk management.
+My expertise includes quantitative and trend analysis, start-up valuation, and in-depth equity and fixed-income analysis.
+I possess a strong understanding of alternative investments, option spread and pricing, and strategic financial planning.
+Involved in developing long and short term investment strategies, financial modelling, and forecasting, I excel in economic and market analysis, asset allocation, managing risk effectively and diversification.
+Additionally, I familiar with regulatory compliance and reporting practices.

 ##  Software and Expertise
 - **Programming Languages**: Python, JavaScript, C++ and R Programming